xzefir/CordCraft-bot/README.md

 - Send start/stop server message on Discord,
 - Synchronize server chat on one Discord channel,
 - Send message Discord channel to Minecraft server,
-- Webhook or Simple message for Discord message.
+- Webhook or Simple message for Discord message,
+- You can change the Bot prefix.

 ### How to use
 1. Invite the bot to your Discord server : **[Invite CordCraft](https://discord.com/oauth2/authorize?client_id=717676762112458774&permissions=2684746816&scope=bot "CordCraft")**